rivermont/spidy/README.md

  - overwrite (Bool): Whether to load from the save files or not.
 Spidy will always save to the save files.
  - raiseErrors (Bool): Whether to stop the script when an error occurs that it can;t handle by default.
  - todoFile (str): The location of the TODO file.
-Spidy will load from and save to this file..
+Spidy will load from and save to this file.
  - doneFile (str): The location of the done file.
 Spidy will load from and save to this file.
  - logFile (str): The location of the log file.
 Spidy will save to this file, apppending logs to the end.
+ - wordFile (str): The location of the words file.
+Spidy will load from and save to this file.
  - saveCount (int): The number of processed links after which to autosave.

 ### Windows (Command Line)